olm3ca/Galaxy-Chromebook/README.md

 The next step is to get Coreboot installed so we can install other operating systems.

 - Read MrChromebox's install [instructions carefully.](https://mrchromebox.tech/#fwscript)
-- The latest 4.13-based firmware supports all Cometlake ChromeOS devices, including this laptop.
+- The latest firmware supports all Cometlake ChromeOS devices, including this laptop.
+Run the script provided.
-- Make sure you are still in Developer Mode.
-Make sure to click the link above, the commands below are only here as reference but may change:
-- `cd; curl -LO mrchromebox.tech/firmware-util.sh`
-- `sudo install -Dt /usr/local/bin -m 755 firmware-util.sh`
-- `sudo firmware-util.sh`
 - Follow the on-screen prompts and make sure you save a backup of the stock firmware!

 ## Part 3: Linux (Manjaro, Fedora)
 Burn ISO, boot and configure.
-Other distros will work with varying hardware support - Fedora and Manjaro work best out of the box.
+Other distros will work with varying hardware support - in my experience, Fedora and Manjaro work best out of the box.
  - In order for sound to work, we need `sof-firmware`.
 You must be on a distro with a kernel 5.10 and up.
 Fedora works out of the box, Manjaro does as well (as long as you install sof-firmware).
- - Sleep: MrChromebox's firmware v4.13 defaults the mem-sleep/suspend state to `sleep-2-idle`, which really isn't suspend at all.
+ - Sleep: MrChromebox's firmware defaults the mem-sleep/suspend state to `sleep-2-idle`, which really isn't suspend at all.
 Passing the kernel parameter  `mem_sleep_default=deep` will ensure sleep works correctly.  (thanks to @sos-michael)
  - In Fedora, you may need to blacklist `elants_i2c`.
 It was hanging sleep for some users.
 Do this in terminal: `echo "blacklist elants_i2c" | sudo tee /etc/modprobe.d/blacklist.conf`
  - For touchscreen to work, @CabbageSong found a great solution - use the same procedure as the previous tip: "Add blacklist atmel_mxt_ts to /etc/modprobe.d/blacklist.conf and it works after reboot."
 It appears the atmel touchscreen driver hijacks the Elan touchscreen of this machine.
- - In Arch, some users report sleep is causing the machine to stop responding.
+ - In Arch / Manjaro, some users report sleep is causing the machine to stop responding.
 To fix both the touchscreen and sleep problems, add these two lines to blacklist.conf:
 ```
 $ cat /etc/modprobe.d/blacklist.conf
 blacklist atmel_mxt_ts